libp2p/go-libp2p-resource-manager/docs/allowlist.md

   - A peer may be able to open a connection, but after the handshake, if it's not an expected peer id we move it to the normal system scope.
 - We can have multiple PeerIDs for a given IP addr.
+- No extra cost for the happy path when we are still below system and transient limits.

 ## Proposed change